moteutsch/Practical-OOP/article.markdown

 TODO:

++ IMPORTANT: The service section was deleted.
+Get it back from the repository.
 + Mention setting up virtual host for site.
 + Changing between "you" and "we" when narrating the code
 + The "create the following" vs. "I've written it and am explaining it to you" conundrum.